cleontay/INF2004_Team6/README.md

 1. **Connect the Raspberry Pi Pico:**

-    - Connect the Pico to your computer using a micro-USB cable.
+    - Connect the Pico to your computer using a micro-USB cable after holding the button.

 2. **Run the code:**